All Episodes

 And if Adrian is a real person, the one thing you can be sure of is that he is an obsessive Elon Musk fan.

-It's unfortunate, because in many situations, this would be a real compelling piece of evidence.
+It's unfortunate because in many situations, this would be a real compelling piece of evidence.

 jordan holmes

-To a degree that the world...
+Yeah, to a degree that the world takes concerned notice.

 That's an issue.